aws-quickstart/cdk-eks-blueprints/docs/addons/index.md

 # Add-ons

-The `cdk-eks-blueprint` framework leverages a modular approach to managing [AddOns](https://kubernetes.io/docs/concepts/cluster-administration/addons/) that run within the context of a Kubernetes cluster.
-Customers are free to select the AddOns that run in each of their blueprint clusters.
+The `cdk-eks-blueprint` framework leverages a modular approach to managing [add-ons](https://kubernetes.io/docs/concepts/cluster-administration/addons/) that run within the context of a Kubernetes cluster.
+Customers are free to select the add-ons that run in each of their blueprint clusters.

 Within the context of the `cdk-eks-blueprint` framework, an add-on is simply an class, and the implementation of an add-on can do whatever is necessary to support the desired add-on functionality.
 This can include applying manifests to a Kubernetes cluster or calling AWS APIs to provision new resources.